-Glamorgan Gwent Archaeological Trust (GGAT) advised Monmouthshire County Council (MCC) that as the proposed work at the site could likely impact on archaeological resources, therefore, a condition requiring an archaeological watching brief should be imposed.
+Glamorgan Gwent Archaeological Trust (GGAT) advised Monmouthshire Council Council (MCC) that as the proposed work at the site could likely impact on archaeological resources a condition requiring an intensive archaeological watching brief should be imposed.

-Copyright Notice: A.P.A.C.
+Copyright Notice:

+A.P.A.C.
 Ltd. retains copyright of this report under the Copyright, Designs and Patents Act, 1988.